kayfairy/fado/README.md

     cd fado/
     docker-compose up

 The Apache config file and SSL keys are linked in the volume section of the `docker-compose.yml`.
 Activate HTTPS with `/usr/sbin/a2enmod ssl`.
-Incompabilities are possible.

 ## User
 Open <http://127.0.0.1> or <https://127.0.0.1> and login as superuser `fado` with password `rood`.
+Change the password of the database user:

-    mariadb -u root -e "SET PASSWORD FOR 'fado'@localhost = PASSWORD('1111');"
+    mariadb -u root -e "SET PASSWORD FOR 'fado'@`localhost` = PASSWORD('secret1');"

 ## Features
 -   Mobile device support